mmangus/hlg-f4ve-blink/README.md

 development board, which has the STM32F407VET6 hooked up to a USB port.
 This combination makes it easy to program the board by booting into DFU mode and transferring the ELF file over USB, without needing an STLink dongle.
 I decided to implement good ol' blinky to demonstrate how.
+I based my work on the excellent tools provided by [rust-embedded](https://github.com/rust-embedded/cortex-m-quickstart).

 ## Prerequisites
 - [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)